Gi60s/openapi-enforcer/docs/README.md

 - *options* - Some options for building the enforcer instance

+    - *fullResult* - Get back a full [Enforcer Result](./enforcer-result.md) object.
+Enabling this will also cause warnings not to output to the console.

-    - *hideWarnings* - Log warning messages to the console when validating your OAS document.
+    - *hideWarnings* - Do not log warning messages to the console when validating your OAS document.

 **Throws:** A detailed error message with all errors in your OAS document.